kks010/Pdf/README.md

-# Pdf
+# Reader

-This is Pdf Viewer App which enables the user to read all the pdf`s at one place.
+This is the Reader App which enables the user to read all the extensions file at one place.